earth-mover/icechunk/spec/icechunk_spec.md

 The goals of the specification are as follows:

+1. **Object storage** - the format is designed around the consistency features and performance characteristics available in modern cloud object storage.
+No external database or catalog is required.
 1. **Serializable isolation** - Reads will be isolated from concurrent writes and always use a committed snapshot of a store.
 Writes to arrays will be committed via a single atomic operation and will not be partially visible.
 Readers will not acquire locks.
-2. **Time travel** - Previous snapshots of a store remain accessible after new ones have been written.
+1. **Time travel** - Previous snapshots of a store remain accessible after new ones have been written.
-3. **Chunk sharding and references** - Chunk storage is decoupled from specific file names.
+1. **Chunk sharding and references** - Chunk storage is decoupled from specific file names.
 Multiple chunks can be packed into a single object (sharding).
 Zarr-compatible chunks within other file formats (e.g. HDF5, NetCDF) can be referenced.
-4. **Schema Evolution** - Arrays and Groups can be added, renamed, and removed from the hierarchy with minimal overhead.
+1. **Schema Evolution** - Arrays and Groups can be added, renamed, and removed from the hierarchy with minimal overhead.

 ### Non Goals

 1. **Low Latency** - Icechunk is designed to support analytical workloads for large stores.
 We accept that the extra layers of metadata files and indirection will introduce additional cold-start latency compared to regular Zarr.
+1. **No Catalog** - The spec does not extend beyond a single store or provide a way to organize multiple stores into a hierarchy.

 ### Storage Operations

+An explicit goal of
 Icechunk requires that the storage system support the following operations:

 - **In-place write** - Files are not moved or altered once they are written.
 Strong read-after-write and list-after-write consistency is expected.